aerleon/aerleon/README.md

 # Aerleon

-Generate firewall configs for multiple platforms at once.
+Generate firewall configs for multiple firewall platforms from a single platform-agnostic configuration language through a command line tool and Python API.

 Aerleon is a fork of [Capirca](https://github.com/google/capirca) with the following enhancements: